• Girlsnbeauty Icons

 Dark or brown blood

-The colours of the blood during the menstrual flow might be changed.
+The color of the blood during the menstrual flow might be changed.
 It might seem red or dark brown.
 It generally occurs at the end of the period.
-Brown or dark blood are considered as the sign of the old blood flowing out of the body.
+Brown or dark blood is considered a sign of the old blood flowing out of the body.

 You might also notice a change in the texture of the discharge of blood.
 The release might be watery and thin.
 It might also be thick and clumpy.